serhhatsari/blog-api/README.md

 kubectl apply -f deployment.yml
 ```

-If you are using minikube, then run the following generate a URL to access the server:
+If you are using minikube, then run the following command to generate a URL to access the server:

 ```
 minikube service blog-service --url